FarisArmoush/groceries/README.md

 I've implemented a clean architecture for this project, ensuring a clear separation of concerns.
 Here's a brief overview of the data flow:

-1. **DataSource**: Responsible for retrieving raw data from various sources, like APIs or databases.
+1. **DataSource**: Responsible for retrieving data from any source, like APIs, remote/local databases, or cache.

 2. **Repository**: Acts as a bridge between the DataSource and the rest of the app.
 It defines the methods for fetching and storing data.